 Original Content Included With Apple TV+

-Apple has made an investment in producing original content for the platform by signing on big-time stars like Oprah Winfrey and Steve Carell to participate in various pieces of content.
+Apple has made an investment in producing original content for the platform by signing on big-time stars like Oprah Winfrey and Steve Carell to participate in content.

-The list of initial offerings may not be as robust as that of more established streaming services like Netflix, but it appears that may be by design.
-Apple has been taking a “quality over quantity” approach with the build out of this product.
+The list of initial offerings may not be as robust as that of more established streaming services such as Netflix, but it appears that may be by design.
+Apple has been taking a “quality over quantity” approach with the build-out of this product.